-Seven years ago there was little opportunity for independent authors to promote their books.
+In 2010 there was little opportunity for independent authors to promote their books.

 So small, in fact, that it was only ever envisaged to be a little site for a few of my fellow author friends.

 It stayed that way for only a short time, though.
 After a few months, more authors asked if they could add their titles.

-Within a year, the site had to be moved from the free Google Blogger platform to a self-hosted WordPress site to be able to gain more organic traffic – or more precisely, more potential readers.
+Within a year, the site had to be moved from the free Google Blogger platform to a self-hosted WordPress site to be able to gain more organic traffic – or, more precisely, more potential readers.

 Back at that time, however, free was the expected price for any book promotion, so the prospects for the site to break even were hardly optimistic.

 While the site lost money for the first two years, it finally managed to break even in its third year and has kept its head above water ever since.

-Seven years on, and over 1,000 books later.
+But now all these years on, and over 3,000 books later.

 Whizbuzz Books now has 3,000 titles on its site and around 2,500 authors listed on its author page.